FlowIR Specification

 Environments

 The environment that components run in is defined within the environments section of the FlowIR YAML.
-If you don’t define anything in this section ST4SD will create a default environment.
+If you don’t define anything in this section ST4SD will create a default environment containing all the environment variables of the runtime system process.

 Example: